Orbea lutea (N. E. Br.) Bruyns

 Caralluma lutea, Orbeopsis lutea, Orbea lutea subsp. lutea

-Orbea lutea is a succulent plant with green stems mottled with shades of maroon to purple in full sun.
+Orbea lutea is a succulent plant with green stems mottled with shades of maroon to purple when grown in full sun.
 The stems are 4-angled with sharp teeth, usually erect but may become sprawling when grown in shaded areas.
 They grow up to 6 inches (15 cm) tall.
-Flowers are pale yellow to golden yellow, produced in clusters of inflorescences consisting of 6 to 24 flowers, usually borne at the base of the stems.
-The fruit is a single or paired, spindle-shaped follicle, about 3.6 inches (9 cm) long.
+Flowers are pale yellow to golden yellow, produced in clusters of inflorescences consisting of 6 to 24 flowers.
+They are usually borne at the base of the stems.
+The fruits are single or paired, spindle-shaped follicles, about 3.6 inches (9 cm) long.

 USDA hardiness zone 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Several species are fairly easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
 A minimum winter temperature of 10°C (50°F) is acceptable, providing that plants are kept dry.
 A heated growing bench or incubator may help delicate plants to get through the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
 Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.
 A layer of grit on the surface of the compost prevents moisture from accumulating around the base of the stems.